BlockScience/proposal-inverter/overview.md

 # Streamr Agreements

 This is a simple spec as a launch point.
 This document considers a single agreement concerning support for a single stream.
+The idea is to define the proposal inverter based on a specific real world use case: streamr.

 ![](agreement.png)